Relightable Neural Actor with Intrinsic Decomposition and Pose Control

-We represent human geometry as an implicit field guided by the skeletal pose parameters $\mathbf{P}_t$.
-We follow the architecture of Neural Actor~\cite{liu2021neural} and optimize our model through volumetric rendering.
-However, differently from~\citet{liu2021neural}, we sample image patches during training, which allows our method to only process the triangles intersecting the patch region.
-From each pixel in a patch, we cast rays represented by ${\mathbf{r}_n=\mathbf{o} + \delta_n\mathbf{d}}$, with origin $\mathbf{o}\in\mathbb{R}^3$ in the optical center of the camera and direction $\mathbf{d}\in\mathbb{R}^3$.
-Each point in the ray is distant from the camera by the depth value $\delta_n$.
+For realistically relighting articulated avatars, we need to model human geometry with deformations caused by dynamic and varied poses.
+Therefore, we follow Neural Actor~\cite{liu2021neural} to represent the pose-driven geometry as an implicit field guided by the 3D skeletal pose parameters and conditioned by texture maps, which provide the ability to model high-frequency deformations.
+Specifically, a standard NeRF model~\cite{Mildenhall2020} is optimized through volumetric rendering in the canonical space of the coarse human mesh and the canonical space is deformed based on ResNet~\cite{he2016deep} features extracted from the texture maps, which provide the ability to represent detailed wrinkles and deformations not modeled by the coarse mesh.
+During optimization, from each pixel in the reference images we cast a ray ${\mathbf{r}_n=\mathbf{o} + \delta_n\mathbf{d}}$, where $n={1,\dots{N}}$ is the index of each point in the ray, $\mathbf{o}\in\mathbb{R}^3$ is the origin defined in the optical center of the camera, $\mathbf{d}\in\mathbb{R}^3$ is the ray direction, and $\delta_n$ is the depth (distance to the camera).
 The sampled points $\mathbf{r}_{n}$ are projected to the mesh surface, resulting in the local coordinates $(u_n,v_n,h_n)$, where $(u,v)$ is the surface coordinate in the UV space and $h$ is the signed distance to the mesh.
-The corresponding points $\mathbf{x}_{n}=(x,y,z)$ in the canonical space are obtained by unwarping and normalizing the points in world coordinates following the inverse projection of the LSB model.

-Next, DeformNet predicts a 3D deformation in the canonical space by taking as input the local coordinates and texture features $\psi_n$ extracted by a ResNet~\cite{he2016deep} backbone.
-This is important to model pose-dependent effects, such as wrinkles, that are not modeled by the LBS mesh.
-Finally, we produce an image